albertosantini/piadinamia/README.markdown

     $ firebase serve

-Tested locally with Node.js 4.2.x, Firebase 2.3.x and AngularFire 1.1.x.
+Tested locally with Node.js 5.x, Firebase 2.3.x and AngularFire 1.1.x.

+You may use a simple web server to test locally the app:
+`python -m SimpleHTTPServer 8000`